St. James Cathedral (Orlando, Florida): St. James Church

-The cornerstone for the first church building was laid January 23, 1887 and it was completed in June 1891.
+The cornerstone for the first St. James Church was laid on January 23, 1887 and the church was completed in June 1891.
 The wooden structure measured 40 ft by 70 ft and accommodated 240 worshipers.
 The entry was capped by a belltower 45 ft tall.
+A contingent of the Sisters of St. Joseph arrived from St. Augustine in 1889 to open the St. Joseph Academy at St. James Church.